Voluntary Public School Choice (84.361)

 Application Procedure

+This program is excluded from coverage under OMB Circular No. A-102.
+This program is excluded from coverage under OMB Circular No. A-110.
 Applications must be prepared and submitted in accordance with a notice published in the Federal Register.
-By the due date, eligible applicants must submit to the U.S. Department of Education a complete application that addresses the purposes of the program, the selection criteria, and any priorities included in the application notice, and includes all required assurances and signatures.
+By the due date, eligible applicants must submit to the Department of Education a complete application that addresses the purposes of the program, the selection criteria, and any priorities included in the application notice, and all required assurances and signatures.

 Award Procedure

 The Department of Education awards these grants on a competitive basis.
-The program office notifies successful applicants of awards and negotiates and awards grants.
-Contact the program office for more information.
+The program office notifies successful applicants of awards, negotiates final budgets, and awards grants.
+Contact the Headquarters Office as listed below for more information.

 Deadlines